Panel Compatibility

 - PIR-DUAL — set to 319.5 MHz mode

 2GIG panels use a built-in 345 MHz receiver — no add-on module.
-The MINI-345 is a direct-fit door/window contact on GC2, GC3, and EDGE; at 2.2" × 1" × 0.25" it sits nearly flush on frames, which matters for MDU and aesthetic-sensitive installs.
+The MINI-345 is a direct-fit door/window contact on GC2, GC3, EDGE, and the new GC Touch; at 2.2" × 1" × 0.25" it sits nearly flush on frames, which matters for MDU and aesthetic-sensitive installs.
 The PIR-DUAL set to 345 MHz is the matching motion detector.

 - Open Settings → enter the installer code (default 1561) → Installer Toolbox → Wireless Zones.